7 Special Pop Classics Books You Must Read

 Daniel was better at karate than the Cobra Kai students.
 He goes through three things: the core of three, a good structure, and picture books where he is being patient.
 If you look back through the text again, you’ll notice that when they drove up to their new apartment building, Mr. Miyagi was there.
 Here he is outside doing the sweeping up for the place.
 So it’s neat because, with picture books, kids tend to want them to read repeatedly.

-If a teacher reads the book to a classroom of children, and the kids in the back can even see the pictures because of double-page spreads, it is much bigger.
-There is a little bit of criticism which I didn’t like.
+If a teacher reads the book to a classroom of children, and the kids in the back can even see the pictures because of the double-page spreads, it is much bigger.
+There is a little bit of criticism, which I didn’t like.
 The book finished with an unexpected but logical twist and sent a great message to kids.
 So I would recommend this book.

 Author: Kim Smith